SPHERE: Spherical partitioning for large-scale routing optimization: Numerical Experiments

 \subsection{Dataset}

-For our empirical evaluation we use the well-known \texttt{West-USA-road} benchmark suite from the 9th DIMACS Implementation Challenge on Shortest Paths \citep{DIMACS2006SP}.
-These graphs encode real-world road networks at the level of individual intersections and road segments.
-Each node corresponds to a road intersection or endpoint, and each edge represents a street segment with a positive weight equal to its physical length.
-The dataset is widely used in the routing literature as a benchmark for large-scale shortest-path computations, since it combines realistic geometry, heterogeneous edge weights, and large graph sizes (millions of nodes and edges).
+For our empirical evaluation, we use the \texttt{West-USA-road} benchmark suite from the 9th DIMACS Implementation Challenge on Shortest Paths \citep{DIMACS2006SP}.
+This dataset represents real-world road networks.
+Nodes correspond to intersections and edges represent road segments with positive weights equal to physical length.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-For each problem seed \(p \in \{1,\dots,30\}\) we draw a source-target pair \((s,t)\) uniformly at random from the node set (rejecting \(s=t\)).
-For each \((s,t)\), we run five independent trials with inner seeds \(q \in \{1,\dots,5\}\) to capture variability from randomized components.
-For instance, the anchors are selected randomly according to Definition~\ref{def:anchor}.
-We report results per instance and aggregate by averaging across the \(5\) inner seeds for each problem seed.
+For each problem instance \(p\) (with according instance seed), we draw a source-target pair \((s,t)\) uniformly at random.
+To capture variability from the randomized anchor selection, we run five independent trials with inner seeds \(q\) for each source-target pair.
+We report results aggregated by the median and mean across these seeds.
+Further details regarding graph dimensions and seed selection are provided in Appendix~\ref{app:implementation}.